mdegans/weave/README.md

 ## Installation

 - **Download** a release from the [releases page](https://github.com/mdegans/weave/releases) and extract it.
-- For **macOS and Linux** installation will be straighforward with an `.app` and a Debian package containing a static binary.
+- For **macOS and Linux** installation will be straightforward with an `.app` and a Debian package containing a static binary.
 - For Windows, a release is not yet provided but it will probably build for `openai` with `cargo build --release --features="openai,gui"`.
 LLaMA will require a bit more work to build on Windows.

 ## Usage